The Mk4 EVIC engine was designed to

 The magnets are positioned so that the sensor output is approximately 1 volt with the valve closed.
 This allows for close to 2 volts of valve open overshoot.
 The exact closed and fully open positions are not critical because the adaptive software is flexible enough to work with reasonable variations from these target values.

-This drawing shows how the sensor and the magnet are located in the engine’s valve solenoid assemblies.
-Note that the magnet is located in the end of the non magnetic lever arm.
+located in the engine’s valve solenoid assemblies.
+Note that the magnet is located

 The valve lift is approximately 2 mm, 0.080 inches, and hence the magnet moves a little more than 2 mm between the valve closed and valve fully open positions.
 If the control is less than perfect the lever arm is free to move past the fully open and the closed positions.
 The 5 mm long magnet ensures that the position sensor output stays linear if overshoot occurs.